JackHo327/migrateR/README.md

 ```

 - Push your repo.
-- Clone the updated repo to `new machine`.
+- Clone the updated repo to your `new machine`.
 - Run `Rscript consume.R NEW`.

-ps: When see the error messages below, you may need to handle them one by one, and do not choose the "y" option when the system asks you `whether you can to install from sources the package which needs compilian`, or if this situation can not be solved, you may need to Google it online because this might be derived other problems.
+*ps: When see the error messages like below, you may need to handle them one by one, for example, do not choose the "y" option when the system asks you `whether you can install from sources the package which needs compilation.`, or if this situation can not be solved, you may need to Google it online because this might be derived from other problems*.

 ```r
 > Rscript consume.R NEW